So you need to make a change in your piano teaching business?

 Please keep your writing clean, clear and simple.
 Write short sentences.
 Be direct.
 Explain clearly.

 This stuff really matters.
-Pay attention as you’re reading your own emails (especially if you get a lot of it) which ones do you read?
+Pay attention as you’re reading your own emails (especially if you get a lot of them.)
+Which ones do you read?
 Which ones do you just skim?

 Once you have a draft of your email written, ask yourself this damning question: